Appleseed/learn/docs/Portal/developer/index.rst

     - All dependent dlls are not added to your bin directory
     - The location of your ascx file in your install script was incorrect.
     - Web.config changes are not transferred from your project web.config to your appleseed portal web.config

+ * If you have installed your module correctly, you should see your module on the page

   .. image:: ../images/Module_to_appleseed_final.jpg